sam-w-yellin/volatile-int-blog/content/posts/dependency-inversion-c.md

 While this abstraction is very low cost, it is not *zero* cost.
 We need to dereference our function pointer, which incurs a small runtime cost each time we log.
 For almost all applications, this is completely negligible.

 ## Other Options
 What are the other options for tackling this sort of problem?
-There's a few options.

 1. Define entirely separate worker components for each logger type: worker-file, worker-stdout, etc
 2. Conditionally compile our worker or logger libraries with different implementations depending on the desired configuration.